seth-stansberry/webtiles/README.md

 ------------

 This package uses [setuptools](http://pythonhosted.org/setuptools) and can be installed with `pip3`.
-For example:

-    cd webtiles
+For example, for a local install from the github repo:

     pip3 install --user git+https://github.com/gammafunk/webtiles.git

 The library will be available on PyPI when it reaches a more feature-complete